 The apprentice must have access to their portfolio of evidence during the professional discussion and can refer to and illustrate their answers with evidence from their portfolio of evidence, however the portfolio of evidence is not directly assessed.

-The professional discussion must last for 90 minutes (+/-10%).
-The apprentice will be asked at least eight questions and follow-up questions are allowed.
+The professional discussion must last for 90 minutes (+10%).
+The apprentice will be asked at least eight questions with follow-up questions where clarification is required.